 The monument celebrates many of the Hungarian Heroes, and in the center, there’s a 36 m Corinthian column with Archangel Gabriel holding St. Stephen’s crown on top.
 The Heroes’ Square serves as the gate to Budapest’s city park.

 #6 Vajdahunyad Castle and the city park

-The park where the castle is located is very pleasant to walk around while enjoying the views and the unique building.
-Close to Vajdahunyad Castle, there’s a lake with boats in summer, and an open-air ice rink in Winter.
+The park where the castle is located is delightful to walk around while enjoying the views and the unique building.
+Close to Vajdahunyad Castle, there’s a lake with boats in Summer and an open-air ice rink in Winter.
 We found it particularly cool in Winter.
 It looks amazing to ice stake there, unfortunately, we can’t skate and didn’t try…

 #7 Relax in the Szechenyi Thermal Baths